 Note that the model is fitted on the log shifted intensities: see below for details on the estimation of the shift.
 If shift is set to NULL, the shift is automatically estimated with the function est.shift.
 Once you have fitted the model you may view or plot the sampled parameters from the posterior distribution.
-We can also obtain point estimates of the parameters of interest such as the gene effects gamma1<-mat.mean(mcmc.hiv\$gamma1)[,1]
+We can also obtain point estimates of the parameters of interest such as the gene effects and/or plot the resulting log ratio estimates.

-gamma2<-mat.mean(mcmc.hiv\$gamma2)[,1]
+- > gamma1<-mat.mean(mcmc.hiv\$gamma1)[,1] - > gamma2<-mat.mean(mcmc.hiv\$gamma2)[,1]